Polycystic Ovary Syndrome (PCOS)

 What are the long-term health risks of PCOS?

 Many women have PCOS without realizing it.
 Since PCOS affects hormone levels, it can cause other problems.
-Women are at higher risk for diabetes, high cholesterol, high blood pressure and heart disease.
-Irregular menstrual cycles may increase the risk of cancer of the uterus since the lining of the uterus may not shed as often as it should.
+Women are at higher risk for diabetes, high cholesterol, high blood pressure, heart disease, and sleep apnea.
+Irregular menstrual cycles may increase the risk of cancer of the uterus (endometrial cancer) since the lining of the uterus may not shed as often as it should.

 Women who have PCOS may also have difficulty with infertility but usually are able to conceive with the help of medication.